Ponyboy47/Pathman/README.md

 let genericArray = GenericPath(["/", "tmp"]) let genericSlice = GenericPath(["/", "tmp", "test"].dropLast())

-// FilePaths and DirectoryPaths can be initialized the same as a GenericPath,
+// FilePaths and DirectoryPaths can be initialized the same as a GenericPath
-// but their initializers are failable.

-// The initializers will fail if the path exists and does not match the
-// expected type.
-If the path does not exist, then the object will be created
-// successfully

-// fails
-guard let file = FilePath("/tmp") else {
-    fatalError("Path is not a file")
-}

-// succeeds
+// Beware that you do your own validation that the path matches it's type.
+// Things like this are possible and will lead to errors: let file = FilePath("/tmp/")

-guard let directory = DirectoryPath("/tmp") else {
+let directory = DirectoryPath("/tmp/")
-    fatalError("Path is not a directory")
-}
 ```

 ### Path Information